cyberstyl/PE-Parser/README.md

 ## Introduction
 PErser (as in PE Parser) is a small program made as an exercise to read the PE format and print out relevant information contained in its header.

+Some of the files that use PE headers includes:
+.acm, .ax, .cpl, .dll, .drv, .efi, .exe, .mui, .ocx, .scr, .sys, .tsp

 ## Building / Compiling
 ```